adavarski/k3d-argo-vclusters-playground/README.md

 - vcluster (only this application is needed for this playground)

+### Production Notes:

-Note: for production we can add additiona applications like:
+For Production we can add additiona applications like:

 - argocd
 - cert-manager